STTR is an important small business program that expands funding

 STTR Qualifications:

-Small businesses must meet certain eligibility criteria to participate in the STTR Program:
+Small businesses must meet certain eligibility criteria to

 American-owned and independently operated